jmscslgroup/ROSBagReader/README.md

 *[timestamp in POSIX format, ForceX, ForceY, ForceZ, TorqueX, TorqueY, TorqueZ]*

 Note: For brake and accelerator data captured in bag files from CAT Vehicle, only timestamp and Force.X is populated and remaining columns stay zero, whereas for steering data, only Torque.Z is populated.

+## Getting help
+Once you have added ROSBagReader project folder to MATLAB's path using `addpath` command, you can tye `doc ROSBagReader` to read the documentation.

 ## Issues
 If you run into any issues, please use the issue feature of the GitHub to log your issues.
 I will try my best to address any issue as soon as